Uticodes/Note-Taking-App/how-to-guide.md

   <img width="284" height="127" alt="Screenshot 2025-09-24 at 5 01 45 PM" src="https://github.com/user-attachments/assets/94cc4ffe-1c3d-4b2c-9aef-4eab43199ad7" />

 ## **Quick tour of the app architecture**

+If you are new to MVVM, this short primer is helpful: [Model–View–ViewModel (MVVM) in Android — GeeksforGeeks](https://www.geeksforgeeks.org/android/mvvm-model-view-viewmodel-architecture-pattern-in-android/)

-This app follows a traditional, time-tested structure:
+This app follows a traditional clean architecture structure:
 - Data layer
   - NoteEntity
   - NoteDao
   - AppDatabase
 - Domain layer
   - NoteModel
   - NotesUseCase
 - Data → Domain glue
   - NoteRepository and NoteRepositoryImpl
   - Mapper utility
 - Presentation
   - NotesViewModel
   - NoteDetailViewModel
   - NotesScreen and NoteDetailScreen

 This separation of concerns keeps each layer focused and allows changes in one layer without impacting the other layers.